surdarmaputra/wwwid-feed/README.md

 ## Audit ##

-We use [Lighthouse](https://developers.google.com/web/tools/lighthouse/)to help us auditing and improving the app quality.
+We use [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to help us auditing and improving the app quality.
 Audit logs located in directory `audits`

 ## License ##
 MIT